MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-date-ranges.md

 The following sections describe how you can enter dates, times, datetimes, durations, date ranges, and how you use date formulas.
 -->
 ## Entering Dates
 In a date field, you can enter a date using the standard format for your region setting.
-Different regions can use different separators bewteen the days, months and years.
-For example some regions use dashes (mm-dd-yyyy) and others use forward slashes (mm/dd/yyyy).
+Different regions can use different separators between the days, months and years.
+For example, some regions use dashes (mm-dd-yyyy) and others use forward slashes (mm/dd/yyyy).
 However, you can use any separators, even a space, and the date will automatically be changed to use separators that match your region.

 Alternatively, you can use any of the date formats that are described in the following sections.